MichaPehlivan/logging-bot/README.md

 ### high priority
 - clean up code
 - make bot compatible with more filetypes (not just bash)
-- reduce input arguments to a single path

 ### low priority
 - add configuarion for stdout and stderr